Sailors escaped from Cyclops, but saw World's End

-"Reason I'm late for class?
-Well, you know, there was a strange cat in our barn this morning, and I stepped in its poop.
-Therefore, I first had to clean my shoes before I could go to school.
-That’s the reason, ma'am.
-Really!"
-A similar pretext was made by a bunch of Frisian seamen in the year 1040, who told they'd sailed to the North Pole, escaped many great dangers, and even saw World's End.
-It's a story of bribe and prejudice.
+"Why am I late to class?
+Oh, you're gonna love this—there was this random cat in our barn this morning, right?
+Total stranger.
+And guess what?
+I stepped right in its poop.
+Yep.
+So before I could even think about school, I had to deal with the whole mess—literally scrubbing my shoes like it was a crime scene.
+That’s why I’m late, I swear!"
+A similar pretext was made by a group of Frisian sailors in the year 1040.
+These sea dogs claimed they had sailed to the North Pole, escaped many great dangers, and even saw the World's End.
+The truth is, it was a story of bribery and prejudice.

 But also a warning before reading: this text is not suitable for underage because of violent scenes.